 The variability is going to be expected in these botanicals and metabolites.

-Some of this variability in the body and the variability of effects is going to be seen different if there are people that have high or low natural levels of these substances.
-If someone has naturally low levels, then they will likely see a lot greater effects as a result of increased intake.
+Some of this variability in the body and the variability of effects will be seen differently if people have high or low natural levels of these substances.
+If someone has naturally low levels, they will likely see a lot greater effects due to increased intake.
 And the opposite when you see high natural levels.

-Like our essential nutrients, the daily doses of metabolites and botanicals are going to be put in dosages that are divided, that is, taken in 2, 3, or even more times every day.
+Like our essential nutrients, the daily doses of metabolites and botanicals will be put in dosages divided, taken in 2, 3, or even more times every day.

 Alkalinizers, Blood Bluffers

-A lot of research is all around the sodium bicarbonate.
-This is baking soda.
-There have been many ergogenic reports seen for this substance, especially when the athlete is going through repeated workouts of max workload.
+Much research is all about sodium bicarbonate, which is baking soda.
+Many ergogenic reports have been seen for this substance, especially when the athlete is going through repeated workouts of max workload.
 This is in things such as sprinting.

-While these are experimental, they are going to require clinical supervision when undergoing use.
+While these are experimental, they will require clinical supervision when used.

 Doses with water on an empty stomach one hour before activity are good to be taken in. if there are effects gastro-intestinally, then quarter doses should be switched to.